Skip to content

 Maintain Range

-This program includes a function that uses the Range Finder module.
+This program includes a function that uses the Range Finder (PS-3321) module.
 Use this function to move the bot within a specified distance of an object in front of it and maintain that distance.
 For example, if you place an object in front of the bot, the bot will move towards the object until the distance is equal to the value entered in the function's parameter.
 If you move the object closer to the bot, the bot will move backwards to maintain the distance specified in the parameter.

 For detailed step-by-step instructions, see Getting started with the Range Finder.